-The house is dressed for Christmas from the 19th of November until they close for Christmas on the 23rd of December.
+The house is dressed for Christmas from the end of November until they close for Christmas on the 23rd of December, and you can visit Santa too.
 We visited Castle Howard at Christmas last year and it was stunning, and so festive!
 They also run their popular ‘Audience with Father Christmas’ from the 26th of November.
-Tickets are on sale now and sell out fast if you’d like to go.

-Santa Specials run from the 3rd of December onwards on the North Yorkshire Moors Railway.
-You’ll have a fabulous journey on board one of the heritage steam trains and the children will get the chance to meet and receive a present from Santa himself.
-Brand new for 2016, passengers travelling from Grosmont will be able to meet a small herd of real reindeer (five baby reindeer calves) that will be visiting Grosmont station while Santa temporarily swaps reindeer travel for that of a steam train.
+Santa Trains Yorkshire – Santa Specials run from the 2nd of December 2017 onwards on the North Yorkshire Moors Railway.
+You’ll have a fabulous journey on board one of the heritage steam trains and the children will get the chance to visit Santa himself.

 See my review of our Hogwarts Express trip on NYMR here.

-Burton Agnes Hall seems to be going all out at Christmas this year!
-The house will be decorated from the 14th of November until the 23rd of December.
-They are running two Christmas Craft days on the 22nd and the 29th of November (booking required).
-They are also hosting ‘An Audience with Father Christmas’ and ‘Father Christmas by the Fireside’ sessions.
+Burton Agnes Hall will be decorated for Christmas from the 14th of November until the 23rd of December.
 Have a look at their website for all the info!